PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 Proposal is to write PSResource in C# to reduce complexity and make easier to maintain.
 In addition, remove dependency on PackageManagement completely as well as dependency on nuget.exe.
-This module will depend on https://www.nuget.org/packages/NuGet.Client.
+This module will depend on Nuget Server and Client packages including https://www.nuget.org/packages/NuGet.Client.
-This module would be shipped in the PSGallery supporting older versions of PowerShell.
+This module would be shipped in the PSGallery supporting PowerShell 5.1+.
-This module will ship in PowerShell 7.1 alongside PowerShellGet 2.x.
+This module will likely ship in PowerShell 7.1 alongside PowerShellGet 2.x.

 ### Side-by-side with PowerShellGet

 Since the current PowerShellGet 2.x version is a script module and this new one is a C# based module, they can coexist side-by-side.

-Script and module metadata will retain the same format as it exists with v2.
+Script and module metadata will retain compatible formatting as it exists with v2.

 We will introduce an `Enable-PowerShellGetAlias` cmdlet that will allow users to use known cmdlets like Install-Module from the PowerShellGet 3.0 implementation.